zextras/tech-doc/source/carbonio/storages.rst

-The ``doDeduplicate`` operation is a valid target for the ``monitor`` command, meaning that you can watch the command’s statistics while it’s running through the :command:`zxsuite powerstore monitor [operationID]` command.
+The ``doDeduplicate`` operation is a valid target for the ``monitor`` command, meaning that you can watch the command’s statistics while it’s running through the :command:`carbonio powerstore monitor [operationID]` command.
 Sample Output is::

    Current Pass (Digest Prefix):  63/64